owen-od/Filmophile/README.md

 ## Setup requirements.

-To use this, project the first step is to clone the repository:
+To use this project the first step is to clone the repository:

 + Clone the repository with the following command: `git clone https://github.com/owen-od/filmophile`